 Interactive elements of plans, change the plan view

-Each team's backlog specified in delivery plan appears as a row within the plan view.
+Each team's backlog specified in a Delivery Plan appears as a row within the plan view.
 When collapsed, a roll-up of the backlog items shows.
 When expanded, a card for each backlog item appears, organized by their assigned iteration.

 You can interact with the plan in the following ways: